 1. Working with expert insights almost certainly means Informed by briefings from relevant experts.

-Newcreate is a way of enriching the world, or a particular piece of it, with value, meaning and joy.
+Newcreate is a way of transcending the mundane, creating the new and enriching the world, or a particular piece of it, with value, meaning and joy.
 It is the fruit of my long-running inquiry into how the new comes into being, beyond models and methods, backed up by extensive experimentation and real world application.
 Newcreators prize creative imagination above combinatorial creativity, brainstorming and other mechanical diverge–converge idea generation methods that simply reuse existing ideas and concepts.

 Osborn Parnes Creative Problem-Solving Process